-PILI is excited to welcome eight fall Law Student Interns who will work 200 hours during the semester at legal service agencies in Chicago.
+PILI is excited to welcome eight spring Law Student Interns who will work 200 hours during the semester at legal service agencies in Chicago.

 “The look on all of our client’s faces when we finish their case has impacted me significantly.
 It makes me realize how necessary this work is for the greater good and health of our justice system.“